U.N. attack helicopters hit rebels in eastern Congo

 "We're stopping here, we're waiting, we're not going to Goma," he said, reiterating a call for the government to start negotiations.

-(Additional reporting by Jenny Clover in Kigali, Louis Charbonneau in New York; Writing by David Lewis; Editing by Rosalind Russell and Peter Cooney)
+(Additional reporting by Jenny Clover in Kigali, Louis Charbonneau in New York; Writing by David Lewis, editing by Rosalind Russell)

 WARSAW Between 100,000 and 200,000 Poles living in Britain may return home as a result of Britain leaving the European Union, a Polish government ministry said on Monday.